 It has been raining heavily, intermittently, for a few weeks now.
 When it does, the “Infant Thames”, as the trickling is known around here as it begins it’s journey east to the Big City and worldwide fame, becomes a stroppy bloated teenager for a while.
 Three of the four roads out of our village will… Continue reading Dawn rises over the flood

 I was wandering the streets early one Havana morning when I saw this old man shuffling forward with his bag.
 I watched him until he found a doorstep to settle.
 He was selling newspapers.
 No-one paid him any attention - not even to buy a paper.
 He was clearly alone.
 I took his picture and… Continue reading Weekly Photo Challenge:Solitary

 One of the better aspects of living in Europe is that some of the worlds most charismatic cities are within easy distance.
 If you live on mainland Europe they are only a drive away.
 Berlin.
 Amsterdam.
 Florence.
 Rome.
 Milan.
 Barcelona.
-If you live in the UK there’s a stretch of water to navigate but we can still be in Paris in a couple of hours … Continue reading Istanbul and the building that took my breath away.
+If you live in the UK there’s a stretch of water to navigate but we… Continue reading Istanbul and the building that took my breath away.